-Supply chain risk is inherent in the supplement industry due to the volume of transactions, global reach, and complexity of the roles involved.
-Add to this risk, the shortages, and disruptions driven by the COVID-19 pandemic, and you have the perfect storm for fraud.
+Supply chain risk is inherent in the dietary supplements industry due to the volume of transactions, global reach, and complexity of the roles involved.
+Add to this risk the shortages and disruptions driven by the pandemic, and you have the perfect storm for fraud.

 Increased Supply Chain Risk

 According to Europol, a recent EU investigation resulted in the seizure of multiple packages with counterfeit food supplements.
-The shipments came from Brazil, China, Germany, Sweden, and the United Kingdom with listings as confectionery, specific supplements, or generically-named dietary supplements.
+The shipments came from Brazil, China, Germany, Sweden, and the United Kingdom, listed as confectionery, specific supplements, or generically named dietary supplements.

-Manufacturers have ramped up production and are working around the clock to quickly meet the growing demand for supplements during the crisis.
-If even one of the many raw materials, ingredients, or packaging items supplied drops in quality or isn't what it seems, the consequences can be severe.
+Manufacturers have ramped up production and are working around the clock to meet the growing demand for supplements.
+If even one of the many raw materials, ingredients, or packaging items supplied drops in quality or isn’t what it seems, the consequences can be severe.

 It’s crucial for supplement makers and brand owners to understand that temporary shifts in U.S. regulatory policy due to the pandemic are not a relaxation of compliance requirements.
 As FDA warning letters continue to mount, it’s more crucial than ever for brand owners to hold suppliers and co-manufacturers accountable for meeting the FDA food safety standards and documentation requirements.